Tropic Thunder (2008)

 The actors continue their rigorous trek through the jungle.
 It is revealed that Portnoy is a heroin addict, but disguises the drug as candy.
 One night, a bat swoops down and steals Portnoy's heroin.
 Speedman and Lazarus clash as Speedman insists on holding the map and continuing to do scenes.
 The two discuss their careers, with Lazarus backhandedly complimenting Speedman on acting "like the dumbest motherfucker who ever lived" in Simple Jack, before telling him that his mistake was playing Jack as being completely mentally disabled rather than just socially impaired.
 He tells Speedman to "never go full retard" in the future, as the Academy rarely gives Oscars to actors who do that.
 Meanwhile, Chino grows angry at Lazarus for continuing to offensively "act black," as he always stays in character.
 After Lazarus steals the map from Speedman, Sandusky (the only one with boot camp training) looks at the map and reveals that Speedman has been leading them the wrong way.
 The group splits from Speedman, who insists on continuing in the wrong direction.

-Speedman's sanity seems to be slipping as he continues to act scenes from the film and even, much to his own distress, kills a giant panda one night.
+Speedman's sanity seems to be slipping as he continues to act scenes from the film and even, much to his own distress, kills a giant panda one night, mistaking it for the enemy.
 Speedman is soon captured by the Dragons and taken back to their camp, which he believes is a prisoner of war camp mentioned in the Tropic Thunder script.
-When he is tormented by the gang's prepubescent leader Tran (Brandon Soo Hoo), Speedman stutters and is recognized as the star of Simple Jack.
-This turns out to be the only film the Dragons have seen and they are in awe.
+When he is tormented by the gang's prepubescent leader Tran (Brandon Soo Hoo), Speedman stutters and is recognized as the star of Simple Jack, which turns out to be the only film the Dragons have seen, leaving them awestruck at meeting their superstar hero.
 They force Speedman to perform scenes from the film many times a day.
-Speedman even gets a young hanger-on, a "son" of sorts, whom he names "Half-Squat."
+Speedman even gets a toddler hanger-on, a "son" of sorts, whom he names "Half-Squat."
 The Dragons call Peck, Speedman's agent, and explain that they are holding Speedman for ransom.
-Peck brings this to Les Grossman, who rabidly curses at the Dragon on the other end of the line.
+Peck brings this to to the attention of Les Grossman, who rabidly curses at the Dragon on the other end of the line.
 That night, Grossman learns the Dragons are heroin manufacturers and receives another call for increased ransom; Grossman tells them that they can kill Speedman.
-He tells Peck that they can benefit by letting the Dragons kill Speedman and collecting the insurance; he offers the torn agent a share of the profits.
+He tells Peck that they can benefit by letting the Dragons kill Speedman and collecting the insurance; he offers the torn agent a share of the profits, suggesting he can buy a G5 (Gulfstream) luxury plane.

 Meanwhile, among the actors, tension grows between Lazarus and Chino.
 Portnoy has begun to hallucinate due to his withdrawal and has to be tied to a water buffalo and then, at his own insistence, to a concrete column.
 Soon, Portnoy is pleading with the others to untie him.
 During a conversation about women "back home," Sandusky expresses envy of Lazarus because he dated Jennifer Love Hewitt.
 In the course of the conversation, Chino is revealed to be a closet homosexual (he is in love with someone named Lance).
 They soon stumble upon Flaming Dragon's heroin factory.
 After seeing Speedman being tortured, they plan an ambush based on the film's plot.

-Lazarus impersonates a farmer who has caught Portnoy (again tied to his water buffalo) on his farm, distracting the armed guards as Chino and Sandusky sneak into the building the captives are held in.
-After the gang notices inconsistencies in Lazarus' story, the actors open fire on the gang, temporarily subduing them despite being armed with only special effects blanks.
+Lazarus impersonates a farmer speaking broken Chinese who has caught Portnoy (again tied to his water buffalo) on his farm, distracting the armed guards as Chino and Sandusky sneak into the building the captives are held in.
+After the gang notices inconsistencies in Lazarus' story, the actors open fire on the gang, temporarily subduing them despite being armed with only blank ammunition.
 Portnoy kidnaps the gang's child leader Tran in order to be led to the drugs.
-After barely defeating the young crime lord in combat, he finds an enormous mound of heroin; however, reflecting upon his failing low-brow movie career, he rejects the heroin and uses it instead to knock out two guards.
+After barely defeating the young crime lord in combat, he finds an enormous mound of heroin; however, reflecting upon his failing low-brow movie career, he rejects the heroin and uses it instead to subdue two guards.
 Tayback and Cody join the fighting, using Cody's flamethrower and explosives against the Dragons.

 A documentary of the botched production is made from the hidden camera footage and results in a multiple-Academy-Award-winning blockbuster film.
 The film breaks Speedman's streak of flops and he wins the award for Best Actor, which is presented by his friend Lazarus.
 Along with Portnoy, Sandusky is present with Jennifer Love Hewitt on his arm and Chino attends with Lance Bass (the "Lance" mentioned earlier) on his arm.
 Les Grossman does a hip-hop dance in celebration of the hit.